VA Loan Work History Requirements

-As you prepare to purchase a home and apply for a mortgage loan, it’s important to understand how your employment status and employment history can affect your mortgage loan eligibility.
-In this article, we break down the necessary employment requirements for home loan approval.
+As you prepare to purchase a home and apply for a mortgage loan using your VA loan benefit, it’s important to understand how your employment status and employment history can affect your mortgage loan eligibility.
+In this article, we break down the necessary VA loan work history requirements for home loan approval.
+The employment and work history requirements for a VA loan are similar to the requirements for conventional and FHA home loans.

-What Are The Employment Requirements to Qualify for a Home Loan?
+What Are The VA Loan Work History Requirements to Qualify for a Home Loan?

-To qualify for a mortgage loan, you will need to be employed or be retired and have retirement income.
-You also need consistent work history.
+To qualify for a VA home loan, you will need to be employed or retired and have a retirement income.
+You also need a consistent work history to prove job stability.
 A mortgage underwriter will want to see at least two years’ worth of work history for you to qualify for a home loan.

 What Are The Employment History Requirements?